PeterVanNostrand/FACET/README.md

 # launch the app
 cd webapp
 npm install
-run run dev
+npm run dev
 ```

-Then navigate to `[http://localhost:5175/](http://localhost:5175/) in your browser
+Then navigate to [http://localhost:5175/](http://localhost:5175/) in your browser

 ## Datasets